Many screws are attached to plastic. Tighten gently. Less force is better.

-Connect cables between the ECU and the four linear motors.
+Connect cables between the ECU and the four actuators.
 There are four cables to connect.

-The linear motors needs to be connected in the correct port of the ECU.
+The actuators needs to be connected in the correct port of the ECU.

 While facing the ECU lid (with the USB port on the left side) make the following connections: